mihayounas/javascript-project2-game/README.md

 ## Browser Compatibility

-Rex Removals site was tested on the following browsers with no visible issues for the user:
+Brain Wizzz site was tested on the following browsers with no visible issues for the user:
 1. Google Chrome
 2. Safari
 3. Mozilla Firefox